OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

 Overview
 --------------------------------------------------------------------------------

-OpenNebula allows the management of hybrid environments, offering end-users a self-service portal to consume resources from both VMware-based infrastructures and KVM based ones in a transparent way to the user.
+OpenNebula allows the management of hybrid environments, offering end-users a self-service portal to consume resources from both VMware-based infrastructures and KVM based ones to the user in a transparent way.

 We are going to show you both transition below step-by-step trough Sunstone: